-- (1) The development to which this permission relates shall be begun within a period of five years commencing on the date of this notice. - (2) The materials used externally shall match those on the existing building of which this development shall form a part.
+- 1. The works to which this consent relates shall be begun within five years of the date of this notice. - 2.
+The materials used externally shall match both in colour and texture those on the existing building of which this development shall form a part.